Update (Feb 28, 10pm GMT +8): Instructions are now up! Read on in this post for full details of the challenge and what to expect.

 - If you have Twitter: Follow me on Twitter @celestinechua.
 Use #21DPC in your tweets so other participants who look up the hashtag can see your tweets too.

 - Site comments: This is where all discussion on the challenge will take place.
-Bookmark Personal Excellence, Challenges section and check by daily posts.
+Bookmark Personal Excellence and check by daily posts.
 Read participants’ responses, post your responses, and join in the discussion!

 Spread the Word!